Soyio-id/soy-io-widget/README.md

 - `redecOperationIds`: Optional array of `{ id, label }` values for the Redec operation select.
 Required if `redec` right is included in `enabledRights` param.
 - `appearance.config.showHeader`: Optional boolean to show/hide the privacy center header (title and description).
 - `content.header`: Optional object with `title` and `description` overrides for the privacy center header copy.
+- `appearance.config.showConsentManagementHeader`: Optional boolean to show/hide the title and description in the consent management page.
+- `content.consentManagement.header`: Optional object with `title` and `description` overrides for the consent management header copy.
 - `content.rightExamples`: Optional object to override DSR right examples.
 Supported keys: `access`, `opposition`, `rectification`, `suppression`, `portability`, `redec_update`, `redec_rectification`, `redec_complementation`, `redec_cancellation`.
 - `header`: Optional legacy alias for `content.header`.
 - `rightExamples`: Optional legacy alias for `content.rightExamples`.